cxinu/DSA-implementation/README.md

-# DSA-implementation
+# DSA Implementation

-This repository contains my implementations of various data structures and algorithms in C++.
-The code is organized into four folders, each corresponding to a different topic:
+This repository contains my implementation of various data structures and algorithms (DSA) in C++.
+The code is organized according to the topics covered in my DSA course syllabus.

-- **Stacks, Queues, and Lists**: This folder contains the implementations of linear data structures such as stacks, queues, linked lists, circular lists, and doubly linked lists.
-These data structures allow insertion and deletion of elements at specific positions.
-- **Sorting, Searching, and Hashing**: This folder contains the implementations of algorithms for sorting, searching, and hashing data.
-Sorting algorithms arrange elements in a certain order, such as ascending or descending.
-Searching algorithms find an element in a collection of data, such as linear search or binary search.
-Hashing algorithms map data to a fixed-size value, such as hash tables or bloom filters.
-- **Trees**: This folder contains the implementations of tree data structures and algorithms.
-Trees are hierarchical data structures that consist of nodes and edges.
-Some examples of trees are binary trees, binary search trees, AVL trees, red-black trees, and heaps.
-Tree algorithms perform operations on trees, such as traversal, insertion, deletion, and balancing.
-- **Graphs**: This folder contains the implementations of graph data structures and algorithms.
-Graphs are data structures that consist of vertices and edges.
-Some examples of graphs are directed graphs, undirected graphs, weighted graphs, and adjacency lists.
-Graph algorithms perform operations on graphs, such as traversal, shortest path, minimum spanning tree, and topological sorting.

-## How to run the code

-To run the code in this repository, you need to have a C++ compiler installed on your system.
-You can use any IDE or text editor of your choice to edit the code.
-To compile and run the code from the command line, follow these steps:

-- Navigate to the folder that contains the code file you want to run.
-- Type `g++ -o output filename.cpp` to compile the code, where `output` is the name of the executable file and `filename.cpp` is the name of the code file.
-- Type `./output` to run the executable file and see the output.
+## Table of Contents

+- Stacks, Queues, and Lists
+- Sorting, Searching, and Hashing
+- Trees and Graphs

+## Stacks, Queues, and Lists

+This folder contains the implementation of stack, queue, and linked list data structures.
+The code files are as follows:

+- `Stacks.cpp`: Implementation of a stack using an array.
+- `Queues.cpp`: Implementation of a queue using an array.
+- `CircularQueues.cpp`: Implementation of a circular queue using an array.
+- `PriorityQueues.cpp`: Implementation of a priority queue using an array.
+- `Deques.cpp`: Implementation of a double ended queue using an array.
+- `LinkedLists.cpp`: Implementation of a singly linked list.
+- `StackLinkedLists.cpp`: Implementation of a stack using linked list.
+- `QueueLinkedLists.cpp`: Implementation of a queue using linked list.
+- `DoublyLinkedLists.cpp`: Implementation of a doubly linked list.

+## Sorting, Searching, and Hashing

+This folder contains the implementation of sorting, searching, and hashing algorithms.
+The code files are as follows:

+- `Sorting.cpp`: Implementation of various sorting algorithms such as bubble sort, insertion sort, merge sort, quicksort, etc.
+- `Searching.cpp`: Implementation of various searching algorithms such as linear search, binary search, etc.
+- `Hashing.cpp`: Implementation of hash tables and hashing algorithms.

+## Trees and Graphs

+This folder contains the implementation of tree and graph data structures.
+The code files are as follows:

+- `BinaryTree.cpp`: Implementation of a binary tree data structure.
+- `AVLTree.cpp`: Implementation of an AVL tree data structure.
+- `Graph.cpp`: Implementation of a graph data structure.

+Feel free to explore the code files in each folder to understand the implementation details.
+You can use this repository as a reference for your DSA studies or as a starting point for your own projects.

-## Contact
+## Contributing

-If you have any questions or suggestions about this repository, feel free to contact me at cxinu3099@gmail.com.
+If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
+Contributions are always welcome!

+## License

+This project is licensed under the MIT License.